AlexFlipnote/OsuKeyboard/README.md

 Click [here](https://github.com/AlexFlipnote/OsuKeyboard/raw/master/osukeyboard.exe) to download it.
 If Windows Defender comes up and warns you, the only reason it does such is due to unsigned software.
 (Not paying for that..)

+## Discord
+If you want to visit my Discord: https://discord.gg/DpxkY3x

 ## Requirements
 - Python 3.6 or above
 - Windows 7 or above